 During the first day of her testimony on May 4, Heard paints a picture of a man who oscillated between active addiction and sobriety, which she said made it hard to continue the relationship.

-In May 2013, Heard alleges that while on a vacation with Depp in a trailer in the desert, he did a "cavity search" on her while looking for his cocaine.
+Heard alleges that while on a vacation with Depp in May 2013, he did a "cavity search" on her while looking for his cocaine.
 She describes other instances of alleged abuse, including the time Depp allegedly first hit her.

 If you or someone you know is facing domestic violence, call the National Domestic Violence hotline for help at (800) 799-SAFE (7233) or go to www.thehotline.org for more.
 States often have domestic violence hotlines, as well.